 Can I Go To Jail for Simple Assault in Pemberton NJ?

 Technically, yes.
 However, for an individual with no criminal record, there will be a presumption against incarceration.
-If convicted of simple assault in Burlington County, you may be sentenced to six (6) month in the Burlington County Jail, $1,000 fine, community service, probation and the creation of a criminal record.
+Technically, if convicted of simple assault in Burlington County, you may be sentenced to six (6) month in the Burlington County Jail, $1,000 fine, community service, probation and the creation of a criminal record.

 NJ Conditional Dismissal and Simple Assault